Families in York face paying almost 50% more for a funeral if they turn to a national chain, according to data provided to The Yorker.

 “It’s our belief that if people of all ages felt more able to discuss death and funerals and make their wishes known, these vast differences in what people end up paying for similar services would be more exposed and less likely to exist.”

-Figures compiled by the firm show the average cost of a funeral in York in 2018 was £4,380.
-The cost however varies wildly depending on the provider.
+Figures compiled by the firm show the average cost of a funeral in York in 2018 to be £4,380.
+The cost, however, varies wildly depending on the provider.

-Those who went to funeral directors who were part of a national chain paid £4,869 on average – 49% more than those who used an independent at an average cost of £3,263.
+Those who went to funeral directors who were part of a national chain paid £4,869 on average, 49% more than those who used an independent firm at an average cost of £3,263.